PaperMC/docs/docs/waterfall/getting-started.md

 ## Getting A Proxy Jar

-Paper provides runnable proxy jars directly from our [downloads page](https://papermc.io/downloads#Waterfall).
+Paper provides runnable proxy JARs directly from our [downloads page](https://papermc.io/downloads#Waterfall).

 Click on the build number to download a file.